Ranbir5ingh/Assignment/README.md

 - Admins will have a different admin view that cannot be accessed by users.
 - Admins cannot access the user view.

+### Testing Credentials
+For testing purposes, you can use the following credentials to log in as an admin in the Vercel live deployment:
+- Email: `admin@gmail.com`
+- Password: `admin123`

 ## Technologies Used
 - **Backend**:
   - Node.js